My role: Product designer

 Team: 1 PM, 1 engineering lead

-While Apple TV had included apps from media companies such as HBO and Netflix for years, 2015 marked the first time the platform would be opened to everyone.
+Although Apple TV had included apps from media companies such as HBO and Netflix for years, 2015 marked the first time the platform would be opened to everyone.
 Would a Zillow experience make sense in a communal living room situation?
 Would our users find value in the experience?
 My task was to find out.

 Another concept we felt might work was presenting homes that shared similar attributes as collections.
 Our design team had been thinking about this concept as an easy entry point into unique inventory and because of the timing of other teams backlogs we were able to be the first to ship this concept at Zillow.
 We defined ten possible collections that could be displayed in six possible slots based on local inventory availability.

-This led me to believe that contrary to our ides that Apple TV would be mostly a viewing platform, it seemed users were actually shopping on their TVs.
-If that was the case I knew they would appreciate being able to filter results based on bedrooms, bathrooms and price, something that was cut from the initial launch.
+I wondered if the lack of a map was frustrating to our users, but I also noticed in analytics that a surprising number were saving homes to view later.
+This led me to believe that contrary to our ides that Apple TV would be mostly a viewing platform, it seemed users were home shopping on their TVs.
+If this was the case I knew they would appreciate being able to filter results based on bedrooms, bathrooms and price, something that was cut from the initial launch.

 While I was unable to get research support to test with users I was able to get filtering prioritized before the holidays and our reviews and rankings have been slowly improving in the months since.